My Top 5 Diesel Trains

 I remember seeing my first ‘Whistler’ 40152 at Severn Tunnel Junction in the early 1980’s.
 I was amazed at its power and the look of it.

-Class 47’s were probably the most common type of diesel train I saw every day when trainspotting here in Devon.
+Class 47’s was probably the most common type of diesel train I saw every day when trainspotting here in Devon.

 On all five of my favourite class of diesels I prefer the standard BR blue livery (also Class 50 large logo).
-I do like the odd other colour but given the choice it has to be the original.
+Some other colours are OK but given the choice it has to be the original.